oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide100ProvisionAnATPDatabase.md

 # Microservices on ATP

-## Part 1 - Provisioning an Autonomous Transaction Processing Database
+## Provisioning an Autonomous Transaction Processing Database

 #### **Introduction**

 This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database on Oracle Cloud Infrastructure (OCI).
-You will provision a new database.
+You will provision a new database, and connect to it using SQL Developer